David-Pugh/OS-GreenSpace-Cardiff/README.md

 The concept is quite straightforward - go grab the appropriate base map and then plot the shapefile over the top of it as a set of polygons.
 This is a good start and gets static maps that you can eaily edit and customise.
 However there are a few potential trip points!
 See the  [visualising_in_r](/visualising_in_r/) for details.

 ## Exploring the Shapefile with Python and Foilum
 A static file is good but lets create a more zoomable map with more information.
-For this we turn to Python and use the Folium package, which utilises the Leaflet JavaScript library.
+For this we turn to Python and use the Folium package, which utilises the Leaflet JavaScript library.Take a look at the code at [visualising in Python/Folium](/visualising_with_folium/).